giry-dev/mangrove-docs/docs/developers/protocol/technical-references/reactive-offer/maker-contract.md

 :::info
 A maker contract is a smart contract that is bound to an offer posted on Mangrove.
-It is the contract that is called by Mangrove should the offer be matched during a [taker order](../taker-order/README.md).
+It is the contract that is called by Mangrove should the offer be matched during a [market order](../market-order/README.md).
 The offer logic is the part of the maker contract that executes as a consequence of a call by Mangrove.
 The offer logic is split into [trade execution](#trade-execution) and [trade posthook](#trade-posthook).
 :::